Origin of KBCS and

 Buddhist Psychotherapy and Counselling programmes

-DC launched an initiative of Buddhist counselling service to support the public of Singapore.
-In Nov 2017, Ven.
-Ding Rong had invited a few DBPC graduates to join him in the Buddhist Counselling Core Team, with unfailing support from the DC Management Committee as well as the professional advice and support from the Founding President of APACS Dr. Jeffrey Po and Former Vice President of APACS Mr. Sim Kwang Mong.
+DC launched an initiative to set up a Buddhist counseling service to support the public of Singapore.
+In November 2017, Ven.
+Ding Rong officially formed a core team that includes graduates from the Diploma in Buddhist Psychotherapy and professional advice and support from the Founding President of APACS, Dr. Jeffrey Po, and Former Vice President of APACS, Mr. Sim Kwang Mong.

 Ven.
 Ding Rong envisioned the propagation of Buddhist-based Psychotherapy and Counselling knowledge through the conduct of courses such as the Diploma in Buddhist Psychotherapy and Counselling and Basic Buddhist Counselling Courses.
 These courses have served as a crucial platform for nurturing Buddhist Counsellors and Para-counsellors.
 Through this platform, DC has amalgamated an invaluable pool of skilled volunteers to support people in need of social and emotional support, strengthening their resilience in facing life challenges.

 Karuna Buddhist Counselling Service (KBCS) team was formed in early 2020, with relentless efforts from the Core Team members.
 KBCS has assembled a team of more than ten professionally trained Buddhist counselors who are actively involved and have volunteered tirelessly to provide counseling-related support to the public.